 Most of people know me knew I was a Flamenco dancer.
 I realized not many know the behind story of why/how I became Flamenco dancer.
 The fact?
 I love dance.
 I could dance anywhere, even in the kitchen– when nobody is around. 😉

 How did this started?

 I look back upon that time when my music teacher chatted with me– I don’t recall our conversation– she referred to ‘Flamenco’ and I nodded.
 When I got home, my mom asked me if I was certain about this.
 I said, “Let’s check it out.”
 The building was enormous and beautiful.
 I got nervous because I knew no one there.
-The first thing I caught that woman, Paulina, red hair with black shirt along black skirt, smiled at me.
+The first thing I caught that red hair woman with black shirt and black skirt, smiled at me.
+Her name is Paulina Peralta.
 She signed LESCO (lengua señas de costarricense).
 Everyone greeted at me.

 I felt welcome.

 I joined them after a five minutes of meeting.
 I glanced at women and girls in a long skirt and heels.
 Mine was grey sweatpants and sneakers.
 Profesora Paulina gave me a skirt to wear.
 I’d tell you, I got lost.
 So, Profesora P had patience with me and taught me how to move with hands and feet.
 That day, I was only nine years old and only deaf in the group.